 Personal data we collect about you

-We set out below the personal data we will or may collect in the course of advising and/or acting for you.
+The table below sets out the personal data we will or may collect in the course of advising and/or acting for you.

 This personal data is required to enable us to provide our service to you.
 If you do not provide personal data we ask for, it may delay or prevent us from providing services to you.